Watts-Lab/task-mapping/tasks/Wolf, Goat and Cabbage Transfer.md

 Procedure adapted from this Paper: https://journal.viterbo.edu/index.php/atpp/article/download/1024/841

 ## Materials for alternative versions of the experiment
-There are other cosmetic variations of the puzzle also exist, such as: wolf, sheep, and cabbage; fox, chicken, and grain;fox, goose and corn;and panther, pig, and porridge.The logic of the puzzle, in which there are three objects, A, B, and C, such that neither A and B nor B and C can be left together, remains the same.
+There are other cosmetic variations of the puzzle also exist, such as: wolf, sheep, and cabbage; fox, chicken, and grain;fox, goose and corn;and panther, pig, and porridge.
+The logic of the puzzle, in which there are three objects, A, B, and C, such that neither A and B nor B and C can be left together, remains the same.

 # Procedure
 ## Steps